Hunt on for gunman who killed 2 in wave of 7-Eleven holdups - NewsBreak

 “I think the only person to answer that would be the suspect,” said Officer Ryan Railsback, a spokesperson for the Riverside Police Department.

-“There’s no way it can be a coincidence of it being 7-Eleven, July 11,” he said.
+“There’s no way it can be a coincidence of it being 7-Eleven, July 11,” Railsback said.

+7-Eleven Inc. issued a statement saying it was gathering information and working with police.
+“Our hearts are with the victims and their loved ones,” the statement said.

-The first robbery happened around midnight Monday morning in Ontario, about 35 miles (56 kilometers) east of Los Angeles.
+The first robbery happened at about midnight in Ontario, about 35 miles (56 kilometers) east of Los Angeles.

 The masked man brandished a handgun at the store’s employee and demanded money, according to Ontario Cpl.
 Emily Hernandez.
 He did not fire any shots and the clerk was not injured.
 It was not immediately clear to investigators what, if anything, was stolen.